 Hi I'm Betty Ashbaker, a passionate champion of paraeducators /teacher assistants and the issues surrounding their employment.
 I have long supported hiring, training, proper supervision, and effective evaluation of paraeducators.
 Whatever the name by which paraeducators are called, their role of teaching assistants in the classroom is vital.

-I am an associate professor in counseling psychology and special education at Brigham Young University.
+I have been an associate professor in counseling psychology and special education at Brigham Young University.
 I trained in elementary, special education, and administration.
 I have experience in as a special education teacher, a school district administrator, and a professor.

 Hello.
 I'm Jill and I'm from Swansea in South Wales.
 I'm currently working as a lecturer at the University of Wales Trinity Saint David (formerly Swansea Metropolitan University) where I run a Foundation Degree in Learning Support for Teaching Assistants working in local schools.
 But I started my career in education more than 30 years ago (how can it be that long!) as a primary school teacher.